corrode/corrode.github.io/content/drafts/async.md

 threads](https://thetechsolo.wordpress.com/2016/08/28/scaling-to-thousands-of-threads/).

 Turns out, computers are pretty good at doing multiple things at once nowadays.

-Async Rust is likely more memory-efficient than threads, at the cost of added complexity.
-Even the async book
+Async Rust is likely more memory-efficient than threads, at the cost of complexity and worse ergonomics.
+Even the async book [acknowledges this](https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html#async-vs-threads-in-rust):
-[acknowledges this](https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html#async-vs-threads-in-rust):

 > If you don't need async for performance reasons, threads can often be the